Increase Revenue

 Refinance

 Patience is one of the most valuable assets you can have as a real estate investor, and it’s not limited to buying and selling properties.
-When you own a property, you can always refinance to get a lower interest rate on your mortgage.
+When you own a property, you can always refinance to get a lower interest rate on your mortgage and reduce your monthly payment.

 When you refinance your mortgage, you take out a new loan to pay off the original loan.
-If you’ve built up a significant amount of equity, this can also be an opportunity to cash out some of that value for other investments.
+If you’ve built up a significant amount of home equity already, a mortgage refinance can also be an opportunity to cash out some of that value for other investments via a cash out refinance.
 The new loan will bring with it a new interest rate and, if it’s lower than your current interest rate by a sizable enough margin, can save you a lot of money.
+You can also use refinancing to reduce your loan term or potentially get rid of your private mortgage insurance, which should reduce your monthly mortgage payment.

-Refinancing does mean a new loan, which means new closing costs, so be aware of what that will do to your potential savings.
-Most banks will let you roll the closing costs into the new mortgage, so if you’re lowering your monthly payment by even a couple hundred dollars, it’s likely worth it.
+Mortgage refinancing does mean a new loan, which means new closing costs, so be aware of what that will do to your potential savings.
+Most banks will let you roll the closing costs into the new mortgage, so if you’re lowering your monthly payments by even a couple hundred dollars, it’s likely worth it.

 Conclusion